Lex71/rmt.api/README.md

 # Reserve My Table (rmt.api)

     rmt.api is a RESTful API server built with Express, MongoDB and TypeScript.

-The main goal is to allow an organization's facility to manage customer's bookings through a web app, as a replacement for traditional paper "book of reservations".
+This server is aimed for use within an organization with one or more facilities, esp. restaurants.

-One server instance can handle all configured restaurants for the organization.
+The main goal is the management of customer's table reservation, as a replacement for the traditional paper "book of reservations".

-Basic case is an organization with just one restaurant.
+One server instance can handle all configured facilities for the organization.

 ## Features

 - predefined admin user for the organization
-- definition of one or more _facilitiies_ (by admin user only)
+- definition of one or more _facilities_ (by admin user only)
 - registration flow for staff users, bound to a specific _facility_
 - login, logout, change password flows for all users
 - JWT authentication and http-only cookie for refresh token flow